 The main objective of the annual training is to raise awareness on the importance of the media in promoting the best farming activities and share best practices.
-In addition, the training aims to enhance communicators’ media skills in order to effectively promote SLM activities among the farmers in Africa.
+In addition, the training aims to enhance communicator’s media skills to effectively promote SLM activities among farmers in Africa.

-In order to raise awareness and policy advocacy on climate change related issues, the media plays a critical role in promoting and driving the agenda.
-Therefore, the training aims at imparting valuable media skills to participants and at the same time challenge them to adequately explore various ways of using the media to highlighting sustainable land and water management activities in their respective countries.
+To raise awareness and policy advocacy on climate change related issues, the media plays a critical role in promoting and driving the agenda.
+Therefore, the NEPAD-TerrAfrica training aims at imparting valuable media skills to participants and at the same time challenge them to adequately explore various ways of using the media to highlighting sustainable land and water management activities in their respective countries.

-When asked about their expectation for the training, most of the participants stated that they were looking forward to learning how to use a variety of media platforms to reach out to a wider audience.
-In addition, they said that they looked forward to learning how to identify the right target audience for their communication in order to make an impact.
+When asked about their expectation for the training, most of the participants stated that they were looking forward to learning how to use a variety of media platforms to reach out to a wider audience in addition to learning how to identify the right target audience for their communication in order to make an impact.
 “I would like to learn how to develop an effective communication strategy for our ministry,” John Brownell, a communication officer from the Ministry of Agriculture, Liberia, said.

 TerrAfrica and NEPAD, through their partners, spearhead SLM targeted programs at the country level led by African ministries of agriculture, environment, and finance in respective countries.
-To explain more about TerrAfrica, Teko Nhlapo, the agency’s communication officer mentioned that they leverage funding support from bilateral partners like Strategic Investment Program (US$1.25 billion) and the Sahel and West Africa Program amounting to US$1.8 billions for the Green Wall Initiative.
+To explain more about TerrAfrica, Teko Nhlapo, the agency’s communication officer mentioned that the organization leverages funding support from bilateral partners like Strategic Investment Program (US$1.25 billion) and the Sahel and West Africa Program amounting to US$1.8 billions for the Green Wall Initiative.

 “There is need for working closely with communicators like you so that all these resources and results are communicated to the intended audiences.
-This is why we want to strengthen communication towards SLM activities,” said Teko.
+This is why we want to strengthen communication towards SLM activities,” Teko said.

 The training also focused on key steps for creating a campaign strategy.
 This fascinated many trainees as it enhanced their understanding of some issues that have led to poor land use resulting in land degradation.
 This further laid emphasis on the need for successful media campaigns to help initiate SLM practices as interventions.